swissup/swissup.github.io/m2/extensions/seo-canonical/configuration.md

 ![General setting](/images/m2/seo-canonicals/general.png)

-Here you can change how canonical URl domain is build.
+Here you can change how canonical URL domain is build.

 ### Categories